folio-org/okapi/doc/guide.md

 Note that Okapi gives us less details about the modules, for in the real life this could be quite a long list.

+Modules are immutable (for same id).
+There is no PUT method to update a module.
+It is possible to POST the module descriptor again, if it is equivalent to the existing module.
+This enforcement can be lifted, by supplying query parameter `check=false`.

 #### Deploying the module

 It is not enough that Okapi knows that such a module exists.
 We must